Backwards (Red Dwarf episode): Plot

-Following the events of Parallel Universe, Dave Lister (Craig Charles) gave birth to twins who had to be sent back to the universe of their origin because of his universe's physical laws resulting in them rapidly aging.
+An opening crawl explains that following the events of "Parallel Universe", Dave Lister (Craig Charles) gave birth to twins who had to be sent back to the universe of their origin because of his universe's physical laws resulting in them rapidly aging.
 At the same time, the ship's computer Holly underwent a transformation to become his alternate universe counterpart Hilly (Hattie Hayridge) whom he fell madly in love with, while the others came across the broken pieces of the mechanoid Kryten (Robert Llewellyn), after he crashed on an asteroid while riding Lister's space bike, leading to Lister having to salvage and rebuild him, consequentially causing him to lose his old personality.

-Some time after these events, Arnold Rimmer (Chris Barrie) takes Kryten out for a piloting test with Starbug 1, only for the pair to be sucked into a time hole and crash-land on a planet similar to Earth.
-When the pair see a sign written backwards and people performing actions and speaking backwards, Holly concludes they are on Earth in the distant future where time is now running backwards.
+In the episode proper, Arnold Rimmer (Chris Barrie) takes Kryten out for a piloting test with transport vessel Starbug 1, only for the pair to be sucked into a time hole and crash-land on a planet.
+When the two see a sign written backwards and people performing actions and speaking backwards, Holly concludes they are on Earth in the distant future where time is now running backwards.

-Kryten and Rimmer are initially disgusted by the "backwards" behaviour of people, but soon opt to use their forwardness to their advantage and apply as an entertainment act called, backwards, "The Sensational Reverse Brothers", until they can be rescued.
+Kryten and Rimmer are initially disgusted by the "backwards" behaviour of people, but find work as a novelty act "The Sensational Reverse Brothers", who perform basic actions forwards.

-Lister and Cat (Danny John-Jules) finally track them down three weeks later in Starbug 2, but upon arriving, Lister is confused by the "backwards" nature of time, including the fact he has arrived with a feeling of cracked ribs and a black eye.
-Lister and Cat, after arriving, initially assume that they are in Bulgaria, and then finally understanding the nature of things when they realise they're in England and everything is backwards, and find Rimmer and Kryten enjoying themselves in their new jobs.
-Lister and Cat fail to convince the pair to leave, especially when Lister mentions a few examples of the backwards reality's bad sides.
-When they are fired for starting a fight, Kryten realises it is about to happen in reverse, resulting in Lister discovering his injuries are to be healed in it.
-Realising they cannot stay, Kryten and Rimmer decide to return to their time with the others, a notion reinforced by Cat's horrifying discovery of what happens to someone trying to relieve themselves in reverse.
+Lister and Cat (Danny John-Jules) finally track them down three weeks later in Starbug 2, but upon arriving, Lister is confused by the fact he has arrived with a feeling of cracked ribs and a black eye.
+Lister and Cat, after arriving, initially assume that they are in Bulgaria, and only later realise they're in England and everything is backwards.
+Having found Rimmer and Kryten enjoying themselves in their new jobs, they fail to convince the pair to leave.
+When they are fired for starting a fight, Kryten realises it is about to happen in reverse.
+The fight results in Lister's injuries being healed.
+Realising they cannot stay, Kryten and Rimmer agree to return to their time with the others, a decision reinforced by Cat's horrifying discovery of what happens to someone trying to relieve themselves in reverse.